-- Scones — the most practical approach according to Debrett’s is to split the scone horizontally before adding your favorite spreads.
+- Scones — the most practical approach according to Debrett’s is to split the scone horizontally before adding your favourite spreads.

 - Cream, then jam on scones? —This depends.
 Devon tradition puts clotted cream first on scones, then jam.
 In Cornwall, preserves first.
 Eat with fingers neatly.

-- Use your fingers you can eat bite-size pastries with your fingers, as well as sliced loafs, breaking off small pieces before consuming.
+- Use your fingers you can eat bite-size pastries with your fingers, as well as sliced loaves, breaking off small pieces before consuming.
 Use a dessert fork to eat larger pastries.